Education in South Africa: Basic education system (primary and secondary schools)

-Basic Education in South Africa takes place in primary and secondary level from Grade 1 (6 - 7-year-olds) to Grade 12 (18 - 21-year-olds).
+Basic education in South Africa takes place at primary and secondary levels from Grade 1 (6–7-year-olds) to Grade 12 (18–21-year-olds).
 Students who succeed in Grade 12 graduate with a matriculation certificate, which enables them to transition to tertiary level education.

 The DBE officially groups grades into two "bands" called General Education and Training (GET), which includes Grade R (South Africa's equivalent of Kindergarten) plus Grades 1 to 9, and Further Education and Training (FET), which includes Grades 10 to 12 as well as non-higher education vocational training facilities.

 The GET band is subdivided further into "phases" called the Foundation Phase (Grades R to 3), the Intermediate Phase (Grades 4 to 6), and the Senior Phase (Grades 7 to 9).
 On an international level, the Foundation and Intermediate phases correspond to elementary education, while the Senior Phase corresponds to lower secondary education.

-The administrative structure of most ordinary schools in South Africa do not reflect the division of bands and phases, however.
+The administrative structure of most ordinary schools in South Africa does not reflect the division of bands and phases, however.
 For historical reasons, most schools are either "primary" schools (grade R plus grades 1 to 7) or "secondary" schools, also known as high schools (grades 8 to 12).